 Offset Spec Version Name Length Value Description 18h 2.0+ Status BYTE Varies Bit 7 Reserved, must be 0 Bit 6 CPU Socket Populated 1 - CPU Socket Populated 0 - CPU Socket Unpopulated Bits 5:3 Reserved, must be zero Bits 2:0 CPU Status 0h - Unknown 1h - CPU Enabled 2h - CPU Disabled by User via BIOS Setup 3h - CPU Disabled By BIOS (POST Error) 4h - CPU is Idle, waiting to be enabled.
 5-6h - Reserved 7h - Other 19h 2.0+ Processor Upgrade BYTE ENUM See 3.3.5.5 1Ah 2.1+ L1 Cache Handle WORD Varies The handle of a Cache Information structure that defines the attributes of the primary (Level 1) cache for this processor.
 For v2.1 and v2.2 implementations, the value is 0FFFFh if the processor has no L1 cache.
 For v2.3 and later implementations, the value is 0FFFFh if the Cache Information structure is not provided.
-1Ch 2.1+ L2 Cache Handle WORD Varies The handle of a Cache Information structure that defines the attributes of the secondary (Level 2) cache for this processor.
+2 1Ch 2.1+ L2 Cache Handle WORD Varies The handle of a Cache Information structure that defines the attributes of the secondary (Level 2) cache for this processor.
 For v2.1 and v2.2 implementations, the value is 0FFFFh if the processor has no L2 cache.
 For v2.3 and later implementations, the value is 0FFFFh if the Cache Information structure is not provided.
-1Eh 2.1+ L3 Cache Handle WORD Varies The handle of a Cache Information structure that defines the attributes of the tertiary (Level 3) cache for this processor.
+2 1Eh 2.1+ L3 Cache Handle WORD Varies The handle of a Cache Information structure that defines the attributes of the tertiary (Level 3) cache for this processor.
 For v2.1 and v2.2 implementations, the value is 0FFFFh if the processor has no L3 cache.
 For v2.3 and later implementations, the value is 0FFFFh if the Cache Information structure is not provided.
-20h 2.3+ Serial Number BYTE STRING String number for the serial number of this processor.
+2 20h 2.3+ Serial Number BYTE STRING String number for the serial number of this processor.
 This value is set by the manufacturer and normally not changeable.
 21h 2.3+ Asset Tag BYTE STRING String number for the asset tag of this processor.
+22h 2.3+ Part Number BYTE STRING String number for the part number of this processor.
+This value is set by the manufacturer and normally not changeable.